ludeeus/custom-component-store/README.md

 `/path/to/HA/config` **must** be the root of your Home Assistant configuration, and this **has** to be `rw`.

+if you use `hass.io` this will be `/usr/share/hassio/homeassistant`.

 When the container is running point your browser to `http://DOCKERHOST:8100`

 ENV | Type | Description